unprosaiclabyrinth/weather-data-scraper/README.md

 # Dependency

-Uses `pdftex` to render LaTeX into PDF.
-Last tested with:-
+Uses `pdftex` on Linux to render LaTeX into PDF.
+Last tested with:
 ```sh
 pdfTeX 3.14159265-2.6-1.40.20 (TeX Live 2019/Debian)
 kpathsea version 6.3.1